DataStax-Examples/getting-started-with-astra-python/README.md

 ## Objectives
-- How to connect to DataStax Astra using the secure connect bundle
+- How to connect to DataStax Astra DB using the secure connect bundle
 - How to share a DataStax Driver Session throughout a Python application
 - How to expose a basic REST API using the DataStax Driver

 ## How this works
 This project is built in Python and uses Flask to expose a REST API backend for use with the [Getting Started with Astra UI](https://github.com/DataStax-Examples/getting-started-with-astra-ui).

-This application is the middle man that receives requests from the UI web page and serves data from the underlying DataStax Astra database.
+This application is the middle man that receives requests from the UI web page and serves data from the underlying DataStax Astra DB.

 ## Get Started
 To build and play with this app, follow the build instructions that are located here: [https://github.com/DataStax-Examples/getting-started-with-astra-python](https://github.com/DataStax-Examples/getting-started-with-astra-python#prerequisites)